justKD/React-Typescript-Rollup-and-Documentation-App-Starter/README.md

 ##### v 2.0.0 | © Cadence Holmes 2020 | MIT License

-This is a starter template for React Typescript projects.
+This is one of my starter templates for React Typescript projects.
 It includes a template for creating an app for documentation purposes and dev tools for bundling modules via Rollup.

 [Fork on CodeSandbox](https://codesandbox.io/s/elated-water-vvn6c?file=/README.md)